 CXL created an ad-hoc program for people whose life was affected by COVID-19.
 It offers a single Minidegree option – Growth Marketing.
 Check it out here.
 If you meet the requirements and have the energy I would highly recommend it.

 In this first blog, I’ve jotted down my perception of the differences between CXL and other ways of education I have experienced so far.
 It has not let me down, for sure.

 The first week was humbling and I am in literal awe.
 I’ve even failed my first quiz (I’m definitely not used to failing quizzes on an online course).
 It has opened many questions for me.
 What do I want?
 Should I specialize in just a certain field?
-What about language – does it make any sense to try to be good at CRO also in languages, other than my first?
+What about language – does it make any sense to try at being good at CRO also in languages, other than my first?

 But I’ve also found comfort.
 I can see the new opportunities opening up with the growth of online businesses.
 And I see the astounding lack of CRO knowledge amongst the SME’s.
 There’s much to do in CRO.
-Looking forward to what life will bring in the future.
+Looking forward to what life will bring to me in the future.